MangoMirage/captain-kitty-one-ear/Hollow-creatures.md

 “The high ground,” she muttered low.
 “Always take th’ high ground.”

-Kitty turned tail and ran - peg leg clanging against cobblestone - as a chorus of tip-taps echoed sharply behind her.
+Kitty turned tail and ran - peg leg clattering against cobblestone - as a chorus of tip-taps echoed sharply behind her.
 The chapel loomed ahead like a shipwreck breaking through fog.
 Kitty burst through its creaking doors and bounded up the spiral stairwell, each step reverberating with ghostly clarity.

 She reached the spire’s window and paused just long enough to brace her footing.
 Then Captain Kitty leaped into the open air.

-Kitty hit the chapel roof with pirate grace, claws biting scrabbling on the ancient tiles.
+Kitty hit the chapel roof with pirate grace - claws biting, scrabbling on the ancient tiles.
 For a heartbeat, triumph sparked — then horror drowned it.
 The Hollow Ones weren’t bound by architecture.
 They clambered up the stone walls like enormous, broken insects, limbs bent wrong, hunger bent worse.

 Kitty closed her eye.
 She braced as she had in tempests on deck — feet wide, tail balanced.
 “Think,” she whispered.